 They were just fears.

-She forced herself forward as quickly as she could make herself move.
+She forced herself forwards as quickly as she could make herself move.
 To hide.
 To escape.

 A shred of paneling fell away with the low sucking of dead flesh.
 It clanged harshly against the floor, perversely punctuating her rising heartbeats.

 Pulsing arteries grew like cracks from the hole it left, dark red and lurid as they spread like the net of a spider.
 Moving through the walls like maggots through flesh.

 She was running now.
 Fevered.
 Unsure where she started.
 Unsure when she'd finally be put down.

 They raced after her; latticeworks of bleeding chicken-wire.
 Guided towards her across the raw, rotting floor by nightmares acting as puppeteers for an abattoir.